opengovern/sandbox-configuration/README.md

-# Configz
+# Managed Config
-This repository contains all the default workspace configuration files for Kaytu.
+This repository contains the defaul configuration files for Kaytu.
-You can create your custom workspace by forking this repository and changing the files.
+You can customizee by forking this repository and changing the files.

 Here is the repository structure:

-* [assets](#assets): contains all the asset metric definitions (part of analytics)
-* [spend](#spend): contains all the spend metric definitions (part of analytics)
+* [analytics](#assets): contains all the analytics
-* [finder](#finder): defines the default queries that are suggested to users in query page
+* [queries](#finder): defines the default queries that are suggested to users in query page
-* [insights](#insights): contains all the insights workspace runs
 * [compliance](#compliance): contains all the compliance benchmarks and controls
-* connection_group: contains all the connection group definitions
-* resource-collection: contains all the resource collection definitions

 ## assets
 ### How to define:
-All the files with `yaml` extension in assets will be considered `Asset Metrics`.
+All the files with `yaml` extension in analytics will be considered.

 ID of each metric will be the file name so be careful of changing them as you will lose the historical data.
 Each metric must contain these fields: